 The park has everything from brainteasers to ladders of different sizes that lead up to the Skullsnaps Treehouse and back down again.
 It’s a great way to have fun while interactively exercising your brain.

-Plus, it also features a Maze of Bewilderment on which every visitor can draw their maze design and race themselves or others against time through the winding passageways.
+It also features a Maze of Bewilderment where visitors can draw their maze design and race themselves or others against time through the winding passageways.

 How to Get There

-If you’re looking to visit the Puzzling World, located in Wanaka, New Zealand, you’ll need to first fly into either Auckland or Christchurch.
+If you want to visit the Puzzling World, located in Wanaka, New Zealand, you’ll need to fly into either Auckland or Christchurch.
 From there, it’s a short drive to Wanaka – about a three-hour trip from Auckland and a four-hour trip from Christchurch.

-Once you’re in Wanaka, the Puzzling World is easy to find – it’s just a few minute’s walk from the town center.
+Once you’re in Wanaka, the Puzzling World is easy to find – just a few minutes walk from the town center.
 From there, follow the signs to Puzzling World.

-Puzzling World is open from the suggested duration hours of 9 am to 5 pm in winter, and 8 am to 6 pm in summer.
+Puzzling World is open from 9 am to 5 pm in winter and 8 am to 6 pm in summer.
 Admission with online booking is available.
-Prices for admission is NZD$27 for adults, NZD$22 for students and seniors, and NZD$14 for children aged 4-15.
+Admission prices are NZD$27 for adults, NZD$22 for students and seniors, and NZD$14 for children aged 4-15.